This chapter includes the following sections:

 The following steps are a guideline to create the topology.
 You can always modify the topology after an initial setting:

 Create the contexts corresponding to your different environments.
 See "Creating a Context".

 Create the data servers corresponding to the servers used by Oracle Data Integrator.
 See "Creating a Data Server".

 For each data server, create the physical schemas corresponding to the schemas containing data to be integrated with Oracle Data Integrator.
 See "Creating a Physical Schema".

 Create logical schemas and associate them with physical schemas in the contexts.
 See "Creating a Logical Schema".

-Create the physical agents corresponding to the standalone or Java EE agents that are installed in your information systems.
+Create the physical agents corresponding to the Standalone, Standalone Colocated, or Java EE agents that are installed in your information systems.
 See "Creating a Physical Agent".